mvcds/my-library/carreer/problem-solving-toolkit/Root Cause.md

-The [[Event]] that has triggered the effect that we want to observe
+The [[probability-theory/Event]] that has triggered the effect that we want to observe